 Mild soap will degrease your pan, which won’t necessarily remove the seasoning.
 The seasoning is a thin layer of oil that’s polymerized (molecularly bonded) to the pan.
 In practice, it’s not as easy to remove as we often think.

-A few decades ago, when soap had lye, domestic dish soap and soap bars were indeed capable of stripping off the seasoning on a cast iron pan.
+A few decades ago, when soap had homemade lye, domestic dish soap and soap bars were indeed capable of stripping off the seasoning on a cast iron pan.
 That’s no longer been the case for a long time, so no need to worry.
+The dish soap that you and I use has chemically clean lye (sodium hydroxide), which won’t agitate the seasoning as much.

 Be sure to rinse the soap really well after you’ve used it.
 Otherwise, your skillet may impart an unpleasant flavor to your food the next few times you use it.